 - It is so long and wide, that it has always been used as a natural boundary line between peoples.
 In the Book of Mormon, it is never used as a boundary line.
-Locals would freely live and cross back and forth on both sides of the river.
+Locals would freely live on both sides of the river and cross back and forth.

 - It is so long and wide that it is a natural boundary line for animals.
 Another feature not mentioned in The Book of Mormon.
 The only boundary line for animals was Bountiful, the Narrow Passage, and poisonous snakes.

-Further down this page we identify where the Lamanite Line of Possession was.
+Further down this page we identify where the Lamanite Line of Possession was located.
 This is a geographical feature all Book of Mormon geographers have missed.

-The Lamanites possessed everything south of this, and was called the Land of their Possessions.
-Beyond that was where Lehi’s family first landed – Land of First Inheritance/Ishmael (Details are further down.).
-ALL THIS LAND WAS SOUTH OF THE HEAD OF THE RIVER!
-[Geographical models using the Mississippi River as the River Sidon fail to recognize this.]
+The Lamanites possessed everything south of this, and it was called the Land of their Possessions.
+Beyond that was where Lehi’s family first landed – Land of First Inheritance/Ishmael (details further down).

 11 And thus he cut off all the strongholds of the Lamanites in the east wilderness yea and also on the west fortifying the line between the Nephites and the Lamanites between the land of Zarahemla and the land of Nephi from the west sea running by the head of the river Sidon—the Nephites possessing all the land northward, yea, even all the land which was northward of the land Bountiful, according to their pleasure.
 (Alma 50:11)

-But which sea did the River Sidon flow into?
+But into which sea did the River Sidon flow?
 The Land of Zarahemla was surrounded by the West Sea and the East Sea.
-Since no river is ever mentioned between the journeys between the City of Bountiful and the City of Mulek (The east-west line for travel.) we know the river did not flow straight north or north-east into the Sea East.
+Since no river is ever mentioned between the journeys between the City of Bountiful and the City of Mulek (The east-west line for travel), we know the river did not flow straight north or north-east into the Sea East.

 22 And it came to pass that they did cast their dead into the waters of Sidon, and they have gone forth and are buried in the depths of the sea.
 (Alma 44: 22)